What Is a Master’s in Finance Degree?

 A master’s in finance is an in-demand, specialized degree and a popular alternative to earning a traditional MBA degree.

-A master’s in finance degree is one of a new breed of specialized degrees that provides a popular alternative to traditional MBA degrees.
-Long the gold standard of graduate business degrees, the MBA is facing serious competition from a growing number of master’s degrees that focus on key areas of business administration such as finance, accounting, and human resource management, in contrast to the general multifaceted business approach of an MBA curriculum.
+A master’s in finance is one of a new breed of specialized degrees that provides a popular alternative to earning a traditional Master of Business Administration (MBA) degree.
+Long the gold standard of graduate business degrees, the MBA is facing serious competition from a growing group of master’s degrees that focus on key areas of business administration, such as finance, accounting, and human resource management.
+By contrast, a typical MBA curriculum is built off of a multi-faceted business approach.

-Walden’s MS in Finance degree program aligns with industry needs to help you advance your career as a financial planner, manager, or analyst by providing a fully integrated set of high-level skills needed by most—if not all—businesses throughout the world.
+Walden’s MS in Finance degree program aligns with industry standards and demands to help you advance your career as a financial planner, manager, or analyst by providing a fully integrated set of high-level skills needed by most—if not all—businesses throughout the world.

 MS in Finance students choose from three specialization options, each addressing different competencies students need to succeed in their chosen area of finance:

 Chartered Financial Analyst (CFA®)

 The objective is to teach students the research and analytical skills that will help clients assess risk and make informed investment decisions.
 Specifically, this master’s in finance track helps prepare students to sit for the CFA® exam through targeted coursework and a capstone simulation experience in which students answer past exam questions.
 CFA applicants must pass three difficult exams, each lasting sixhours.
 When students pass the exam, they become official Chartered Financial Analysts, a professional designation recognized internationally.